Vyacheslav Volodin: Tenure

 In October 2016, he was among the three most influential politicians in Russia (after presidents Vladimir Putin and Dmitry Medvedev) by rating of the Center for Political Technologies.
 According to a survey conducted by the expert-analytical center of RANEPA, the level of recognition of Vyacheslav Volodin is at a high level.
 83% of respondents know that he holds the post of Chairman of the State Duma.
 In addition, 78% of Russians have a positive or neutral view of Volodin's activities as Chairman of the State Duma.

 On 24 November 2016, he was elected Chairman of the Parliamentary Assembly of the Collective Security Treaty Organization and on 26 December 2016 he was elected Chairman of the Parliamentary Assembly of the Union State.

 As Chairman, Volodin actively began to deal with the discipline of deputies.
 At first he forbade deputies to vote by proxy for other deputies.
 In this connection, the deputies have to attend the meetings in person.
 Fines for missing meetings without a valid reason were also introduced.

 On 6 March 2019, Vyacheslav Volodin, during a meeting of the State Duma, interrupted the report of the Minister of Economic Development Maxim Oreshkin and did not allow him to finish his speech.
 Volodin accused him of being unprepared and offered to report again in a month (usually such reports pass only once a year).
 According to some deputies, this case is the first in the entire post-Soviet history of Russia.

 On 6 April 2019, Volodin proposed amendments to the Constitution allowing the State Duma to participate more actively in the formation of the government.
 According to him, the State Duma should at least participate in consultations when appointing members of the government (currently, the participation of the State Duma in the formation of the government is limited only by the fact that it must give consent to the President to appoint the Prime Minister).
 Volodin said that the participation of the State Duma in the formation of the government "would be consistent with the principles of proper balance of power" and "would provide a higher level of responsibility" in the work of Ministers.
 In July 2019, Volodin again called for the introduction of appropriate amendments to the Constitution in his article in the Parliamentary Newspaper.
 Later, Volodin's proposal was supported by the leaders of all opposition parliamentary parties.
 In January 2020, Putin proposed introducing such amendments during his Address to the Federal Assembly.

-In November 2019, Volodin said that due to Ukrainian nationalism and an alleged oppression of ethnic minorities, there was a chance that some regions (oblasts) may separate from Ukraine.
+In November 2019, Volodin said that due to Ukrainian nationalism and an alleged oppression of ethnic minorities, there was a chance that some regions may separate from Ukraine.

+On 28 January 2022, Volodin promised that "Russia will not go to war against Ukraine."
+On 18 February 2022, he demanded that the West apologize for its "disinformation" about the Kremlin's alleged plans to invade Ukraine.